rheinwerk-verlag/planning-poker-jira/docs/user_docs/how-to.rst

    +-----------------+----------------------------------------------------------------------------------------------------------+
    | Password        | Use this if you didn't save a password in the Jira Connection or override the password from the database |
    +-----------------+----------------------------------------------------------------------------------------------------------+

+The field to which the story points are exported is the ``Story Points Field`` specified by the Jira Connection.
+The stories in the Jira backend will be matched with the story's ticket number in order to export the story points.
+The points for any story which couldn't be matched can't be exported.